BrajamohanDas-afk/React-Js/React-course-me/React-Basic/react-basic.md

 ---

 ## What is Babel?
-- It is a JavaScript compiler which translates other languages into JavaScript.
+- It is a JavaScript compiler that translates other languages into JavaScript.
-- `<script type="text/babel">`: This will help convert the HTML to JavaScript.
+- `<script type="text/babel">`: This helps convert the HTML to JavaScript.

 ---

 ## JSX
 - JavaScript XML.
-- Same as JavaScript, but we can write HTML directly in our JavaScript code.
+- Similar to JavaScript, but allows us to write HTML directly in our JavaScript code.

 ---